lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 `update` takes a function `f` as an argument that will be called on whatever value is currently contained inside of the `Ref`.
 Then whatever value the function `f` returns will be the new value inside of the `Ref`.

 How `update` works will make more sense after we understand how the `modify` function on `Ref` works.
-For now just note that `update` provides a way to atomically perform a "get then set" operation.
+For now the key thing to understand is that `update` provides a way to atomically perform a "get then set" operation.

 ### Example